bacchusB/analytics_helper/README.md

 # analytics_helper

-Modules to work with google analytics
+Modules to work with google analytics.

-Helps to get unsampled data from google analytics
+Helps to get unsampled data from google analytics.
+Works with Reporting API v4.

 KEY_FILE_LOCATION - must be json file